-Egyptian Spice Bazaar, which I personally preferred over the Grand Bazaar, is a horizon of red, yellow, orange spices that welcomes you warmly.
+Egyptian Spice Bazaar, which I personally preferred over the Grand Bazaar, is a horizon of red, yellow, and orange spices that welcomes you warmly.
 The selection of Turkish delights, dried fruits, and sweets is endless.

 Homecooked Meal in a Turkish Family

-We finished our first day by eating at the local house which allowed us to enjoy a home-cooked meal served by a family in their house.
+We finished our first day by eating at the local house, which allowed us to enjoy a home-cooked meal served by a family in their house.
 It was a great introduction to Turkish food, as well as taking in the famed Turkish hospitality.